C4813/EVE-Agent-Finder/readme.txt

 7. Add `[eve_agent_finder]` to any page or post (recommended on a full-width page without a sidebar)

 == Changelog ==

+= 1.0.1 =
+* Bug fix: selecting Highsec + Lowsec + Nullsec could return fewer results than Highsec + Lowsec alone due to a hardcoded 8000-agent query limit; limit removed as all filtering is client-side

 = 1.0.0 =
 Initial Public Release